hakuhodo-technologies/scope-rl/docs/documentation/learning_implementation.rst

 Supported Implementation
 ==========

-Our implementation aims to streamline the data collection, (offline) policy learning, and off-policy evaluation/selection (OPE/OPS) procedure.
+Our implementation aims to streamline the data collection, (offline) policy learning, and off-policy evaluation and selection (OPE/OPS) procedure.
 We rely on `d3rlpy <https://github.com/takuseno/d3rlpy>`_'s implementation of the learning algorithms and provide some useful tools to streamline the above offline RL procedure.

 .. _implementation_dataset:

 Synthetic Dataset Generation
 ~~~~~~~~~~
-:class:`SyntheticDataset` is an easy-to-use data collection module which is compatible to any `OpenAI Gym <https://gym.openai.com>`_ and `Gymnasium <https://gymnasium.farama.org/>`_-like RL environment.
+:class:`SyntheticDataset` is an easy-to-use data collection module which is compatible to any `OpenAI Gym <https://github.com/openai/gym>`_ and `Gymnasium <https://gymnasium.farama.org/>`_-like RL environment.

 It takes an RL environment as input to instantiate the class.